Arterial road

-An arterial road or arterial thoroughfare is a high-capacity urban road that sits below freeways/motorways on the road hierarchy in terms of traffic flow and speed.
-The primary function of an arterial road is to deliver traffic from collector roads to freeways or expressways, and between urban centres at the highest level of service possible.
-As such, many arteries are limited-access roads, or feature restrictions on private access.
+An arterial road or arterial thoroughfare is a high-capacity urban road that sits below highways on the road hierarchy in terms of traffic flow and speed.
+The primary function of an arterial road is to deliver traffic from collector roads to highways or expressways, and between urban hubs at a relatively high level of service.
+Therefore, many arteries are limited-access roads or feature restrictions on private access.
 Because of their relatively high accessibility, many major roads face large amounts of land use and urban development, making them significant urban places.

-In traffic engineering hierarchy, an arterial road delivers traffic between collector roads and freeways.
+In traffic engineering hierarchy, an arterial road delivers traffic between collector roads and highways.
 For new arterial roads, intersections are often reduced to increase traffic flow.
 In California, arterial roads are usually spaced every half mile, and have intersecting collector(s) and streets.
-Some arterial roads, characterized by a small fraction of intersections and driveways compared to most arterial roads, are also considered to be expressways in some countries and US states.

 Definition

 The Traffic Engineering Handbook describes "Arterials" as being either principal or minor.
 Both classes serve to carry longer-distance flows between important centers of activity.
-Arterials are laid out as the backbone of a traffic network and should be designed to afford the highest level of service, as is practical, as per the aforementioned "Traffic Engineering Handbook".
+The handbook also states that arterials are laid out as the backbone of a traffic network and should be designed to afford the highest level of service, as is practical.